iiab/iiab/roles/jupyterhub/README.md

 ### Control Panel > Admin page, to manage other accounts

-The 'Admin' user (and any users given 'Admin' privilege) can reset user passwords by deleting the user from JupyterHub's **Admin** page (below).
+The `Admin` user (and any users given `Admin` privilege) can reset user passwords by deleting the user from JupyterHub's **Admin** page (below).
 This logs the user out, but does not remove any of their data or home directories.
 The user can then set a new password in the usual way — simply by logging in.
 Example:

-1. As a user with 'Admin' privilege, click **Control Panel** in the top right of your JupyterHub:
+1. As a user with `Admin` privilege, click **Control Panel** in the top right of your JupyterHub:

    ![Control panel button in notebook, top right](control-panel-button1.png)